bursonic/driveMalta/Cars/Hazard awareness.md

 5. **Looking at road maps**

+###4606 - CARS5.25

+A correct seating position will enable you to:

+1. Rest your hand on the gear lever
+2. **Have a suitable grip on the steering wheel**
+3. Talk to all your passengers
+4. **Have good visibility through the windows**
+5. **Comfortably reach the pedals**
+6. Rest your head against the head restraint

 ###4304  - CARS5.26

 A driver pulls out of a side road in front of you.
 You have to brake hard.
 You should

 1. **Ignore the error and stay calm**
 2. Overtake as soon as possible